top of page

 CONSULTING

-Barron’s Educational Publishing, untitled collection of myths: evaluated manuscript for historical accuracy, diversity, and literary structure.
+Barron’s Educational Publishing, untitled collection of myths: evaluated manuscripts for historical accuracy, diversity, and literary structure.
 June 2012.

 Barron’s Educational Publishing, untitled collection of fairy tales: evaluated manuscript for historical accuracy and literary structure.
 January 2012.